Photo Shows Mature Plant

 White Pine Tree

-Pine trees, native to North America, are often seen throughout the United States.
+White Pine trees, Pinus strobus, native to North America, are often seen throughout the United States.
 They can grow in virtually any climate making them a household favorite.
 The white pine is no exception.

 One of the greatest perks of the tree?
 It's longevity.
 While they live on average for 200 years, there are some that live as long as 500 years.
 Generation after generation of your family can sit under the shade of your beautiful tree knowing their grandparents and great-grandparents did the same.